jj7258/ROS-Based-Rover-With-3DMapping-and-User-Interface/README.md

 ## Acknowledgments

-Special thanks to the open-source community and contributors who have made this project possible.
+Special thanks to the open-source community and my teammates who have made this project possible.